Sudan landslide kills more than 1,000 people after wiping out village in Darfur

 Aid group Doctors Without Borders has warned that multiple communities in Darfur, including the Marrah Mountains, have been cut off after more than two years of war and isolation, describing these areas as “a black hole" in Sudan’s humanitarian response.

-It said in a July report that people in these communities have been “deprived from adequate assistance and snubbed by aid actors … despite enduring horrid conditions.”
+It said in a July report that people in these communities have been “deprived of adequate assistance and neglected by aid actors for over two years.”

 The Sudan Liberation Movement-Army, centered in the Marrah Mountains area, is one of multiple rebel groups active in the Darfur and Kordofan regions.
 It hasn’t taken sides in the war.